nirajan-mandal/Gray-Scott-Reaction-Diffusion-Model/README.md

 # Gray-Scott Reaction Diffusion Model
 Modeling Gray-Scott Reaction Diffusion Model using  MPI in C++.
-This was my final project for the scientific computing seminar (SCMP 401) at Kenyon college.
+This was my final project for the Scientific Computing seminar (SCMP 401) at Kenyon College.

 ## C++ MPI Code